LucasDelfino92/morrowindsharp/modlist.md

 - [**Frostmoth Repaired**](https://www.nexusmods.com/morrowind/mods/27457?) by Talthybius: repairs the walls of Fort Frostmoth as you reach the end of the Bloodmoon main quest.
 - [**Meteorite Ministry**](https://www.nexusmods.com/morrowind/mods/45506) by Zobator: adds a tail of smaller rocks to the Ministry of Truth, giving it a more dramatic and moving-object-suspended-in-mid-flight look.
   - Disable all plugins minus **Meteorite Ministry Temple - Higher.esp**.
+- [**No-Frills Closed Molag Mar**](https://www.nexusmods.com/morrowind/mods/47190) by Atrayonis: closes the Molag Mar canton, on account of the ashstorms.
 - [**No-Frills Open Vivec**](https://www.nexusmods.com/morrowind/mods/43714) by Atrayonis: opens up the Vivec cantons.
   - Only install the **No-Frills Open Vivec (Vanilla Placement)** main file.
 - [**Passage of Prayers - High Fane Corridor Overhaul**](https://www.nexusmods.com/morrowind/mods/46786) by Leyawynn, Sataniel, and Remiros: makes the previously empty high fane corridor a more interesting location.